 In 1987, the Chuck Schuldiner project, aptly titled Death, released Scream Bloody Gore, an album considered by many to be the first example of death metal put to a widely available recording.
 It remains to be confirmed.
 However, I wonder if the decision to regroup and reform Morbid Angel after the recording of Abominations of Desolation was due to Azagthoth hearing the ferocious album from Schuldiner and thinking ‘game on’!

 There is a widely circulated quote from Azagthoth about the band’s nascent debut.
 He is reported to have said:

 “Back then, I wanted to destroy everybody.
-I wanted people to work a lot harder after the fans witnessed what we had going on.
+I wanted people to work much harder after the fans witnessed what we had going on.
 I wanted to smoke people.
-I believed that bands were challenging each other, trying to outdo each other and make each other quit – almost like the rivalries with East Coast and West Coast rappers.
-I kind of thought people wanted to write parts that would engulf the whole world.
+I believed that bands were challenging each other, trying to outdo each other and make each other quit – almost like the rivalries between East Coast and West Coast rappers.
+I thought people wanted to write parts that would engulf the whole world.
 I wanted to get on stage and have people go, ‘Holy shit – what the fuck is going on?’
 I wanted to write stuff that would make other bands run and hide.
 It’s not very nice, but that’s what drove me.”

 Where it all truly begins: Altars of Madness.

 On May 12, 1989, Morbid Angel would release Altars of Madness and the blueprint for death metal as we still know it today was issued.